the404devs/404-start/README.md

 ### *1.0.4 (04/26/2021)*
 ------------------------
 - Fixed a long-standing bug with wind direction arrows pointing in the opposite direction of where they should be.
+    - As of 2.0.2 (12/17/2021), I've realized it was actually fine to begin with, and this "fix" made it wrong, lmao.
 - Added hover text to buttons that don't have any text on them, like close buttons, etc.
 - Added a button to refresh weather info.
 - You can now press `Enter` in the password fields of the login & register forms to submit them.